 Since it is a computer-based Exam, if you think of another, better response, be sure to erase the less-than-optimal response from the answer box.
-There may be instances where there can be more potential answers than the question calls for, and all are valid responses.
-Choose the required number from among them.
+Right-clicking on a response will strike it.
+There may be instances where there are more potential answers than the question calls for - all are valid.
+Choose only the required number from among them.